Life, Animated director Roger Ross Williams finds true colors on the autism spectrum

 The Pitch: How did you get the viewer inside Owen Suskind’s head?

-Williams: First of all, I interviewed Owen on an Interrogation [the double-camera interviewing apparatus created by documentarian Errol Morris of The Thin Blue Line].
-He’s the only one in the film who’s talking directly to the audience.
+Williams: First, I interviewed Owen on an Interrogation [the double-camera interviewing apparatus created by documentarian Errol Morris of The Thin Blue Line].
+He’s the only one in the film talking directly to the audience.
 Owen grew up watching images on a screen.
-He has trouble making eye contact with people, but not to a screen.
-[Because the Interrotron shows the interviewer to his subject] he could look me right in the eye, and we could really connect.
+He has trouble making eye contact with people, but not with a screen.
+[Because the Interrotron shows the interviewer to his subject] he could look me right in the eye, and we could connect.

-I also put Disney clips on the screen, so Owen is mouthing the words and reacting, like in the scene at the beginning of the film with Peter Pan, and he’s doing the exact movements of the swordfight and reacting to the camera.
+I also put Disney clips on the screen, so Owen is mouthing the words and reacting, like in the scene at the beginning of the film with Peter Pan, and he’s doing the exact movements of the swordfight and responding to the camera.
 It immediately takes you inside Owen’s head.
-Everyone else in the film is interviews sort of traditional style off-camera, so he’s the only one connecting directly to the audience.
-You give the audience a type of sonic overload so that you could give viewers a sense of how Suskind goes through life.
+Everyone else in the film is interviewed in a traditional style off-camera, so he’s the only one connecting directly to the audience.
+You give the audience a type of sonic overload to give viewers a sense of how Suskind goes through life.

 We went to [George Lucas’] Skywalker Ranch with Pete Horner, our mixer, and Al Nelson, our sound designer.
 There’s no place better than Skywalker for sound.
 For me, the sound is a big part of telling the story.
-It was important to create the chaos that was inside of Owen’s head.
-He talks about how everything was fuzzy, and we really wanted to create that.
-The sound was also essential in the animated short because there’s no dialogue.
-It’s all about the sound and how the sidekicks and Owen interact with each other.
+It was important to create chaos inside Owen’s head.
+He talks about how everything was fuzzy; we wanted to develop that.
+The sound was also essential in the animated short because there was no dialogue.
+It’s all about the sound and how the sidekicks and Owen interact.

-While I’m sure the folks at Disney are happy their movies helped Suskind emerge from his shell, Life, Animated is also blunt about the fact that, in real life, people break up with you, regardless of anything you’ve done.
+While I’m sure the folks at Disney are happy their movies helped Suskind emerge from his shell, Life, Animated is also blunt about how people break up with you, regardless of anything you’ve done in real life.
 [Autism expert and SocialThinking.com proprietor] Michelle Garcia-Winner says in the film, “Life is not a Disney movie.”
-Owen lives his life watching Disney films, and that was his language, but then he was faced with these challenges, challenges in a relationship.
+Owen lived his life watching Disney films and his language, but then he faced these challenges in a relationship.

 Dennis Bailey